Learn How To Play A Change is Gonna Come

 The song achieved great commercial success and has been covered by many famous singers, including Bob Dylan!

-The Intro to ‘A Change Is Gonna Come’ is a guitar version of the string arrangement on the original recording.
+The intro to A Change Is Gonna Come is a guitar version of the string arrangement on the original recording.
 The chord names are pretty complex.

 | G6 G | D6/F# | Em | D/A Bm7 | C Gsus4/B |